Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/02-method-definition/body.md

 - Call: execute a method.
 - Return: the result of executing a method.

 Defining a method requires a specific structure in Ruby.
-Write your first Ruby method by typing:
+Refer to **section 1** of your code sample and write your first Ruby method by typing:

 ```ruby
 def hello